SchumacherFM/Magento-Markdown/README.md

 - Preview of HTML source code possible even if EpicEditor is not loaded or disabled.
 - If EpicEditor is unloaded then dropping image files with direct upload is possible [HTML5 FileReader](http://bgrins.github.io/filereader.js/).
     Due the contenteditable mode in EpicEditor the FileReader cannot be implemented, only in a textarea field ...
+- Add reMarked.js to convert HTML into Markdown. reMarked.js is fully configurable via a JSON object.

 #### 1.4.2